 Even insiders who have seen it talked about it for days afterwards.
 My business partner and friend Tatiana Glad, also co-founder of the Hub in Amsterdam, will join me in hosting the conversation afterwards.
 Thrive recommends that people go to Wisdom University to get academic credits for studying related issues.
 See also the Thrive website.

 I have now updated and reworked the original Why Work? paper and published it as a book.
-Available here from amazon.
+Check out the book website here.

 I will speaking at the Springtij Festival on spirituality and sustainability on the beautiful island of Terschelling on Friday 30th September – in the company of a great line-up of speakers. http://www.springtijfestival.nl